Advantages of taking longer routes to climb Kilimanjaro

 Oldest Climber to Summit (2019) – Anne Lorimor of the USA Lorimor and seven others embarked on their journey to the summit on 12 July 2019 and used the 9 Days Rongai Route.
 Lorimor completed the Kilimanjaro climb without oxygen(cylinders) or artificial aids.

-This was the second time climbing Kilimanjaro in her 80s, having already climbed when she was 85 years old but Angela Vorobeya from Russia broke her record in the same year.
+This was her second time climbing Kilimanjaro in her 80s, having already climbed when she was 85 years old but Angela Vorobeya from Russia broke her record in the same year.
 She returned to climb Kilimanjaro and reclaim her record at the age of 89 years old,

 Second Oldest Climber to Summit (2017) – Fred Distelhorst of the USA is the second oldest man to climb Kilimanjaro to the summit at age 88.